chimanaco/zoomviewsample/README.md

 # zoomviewsample

-You can zoom them with pinch for camera preview, image and movie on Android.
+You can zoom them camera preview, image and movie with pinch on Android.
 ZoomCameraView extends TextureView, ZoomImageView extends SurfaceView and ZoomVideoView extends TextureView.
 Tested on Galaxy S5 / Android 5.0.

 ## Requirement